David Shoalts

-David Shoalts (born 7 February 1955) was a Canadian sports reporter and columnist for The Globe and Mail.
+David Shoalts (born 7 February 1955) is a Canadian sports reporter and former columnist for The Globe and Mail.

-A graduate from Conestoga College, Shoalts has also worked for the Calgary Herald, Calgary Sun and Toronto Sun.
+A graduate from Conestoga College, Shoalts has also worked for the Calgary Herald and Toronto Sun.
 In 2009, Shoalts and journalist Paul Waldie were awarded the Outstanding Sportswriting Award by Sports Media Canada for their coverage of the Phoenix Coyotes.

 Early life and education

-Shoalts was born in Niagara Falls, Ontario and grew up in nearby Wainfleet.
-He stated that while his father, uncle, and brother were in the construction business, he took after his mother, who wrote a gardening column for many years in a local newspaper.
-He graduated from Pelham District High School in 1973 and attended the University of Waterloo before transferring to the journalism department at Conestoga College.
-Shoalts stated he did not take his education seriously until after his fourth year at the University of Waterloo, when he decided he wanted to pursue journalism as a career.
-At Conestoga College, he wrote for the student newspaper, Spoke.
+Shoalts was born in Wainfleet, Ontario.
+He stated that while his father, uncle, and brother were in the construction business, he took after his mother who wrote a gardening column.
+He graduated from Pelham Secondary School in 1973 and attended the University of Waterloo before transferring to the journalism department at Conestoga College.
+Shoalts stated he did not take his education seriously until after his first year at the University of Waterloo, when he decided he wanted to pursue journalism as a career.
+While at Conestoga College, he wrote for the student newspaper, Spoke.